-Define the Problem

-- · What is the problem about? - · What is the problem asking you to do?

-What do you know from the problem that can help you solve the problem?

-Analyze the Problem

-Problem Solving Framework

-- Read the problem. - Identify the role you will play in the problem. - Identify clue words to determine what operations need to be performed.
+Define the Problem Brainstorming Strategies for Solving the Problem What is the problem about? · What is the problem asking you to do?
+Analyze the Problem Problem What strategies What do you know might you use to from the problem that Solving solve the problem? can help you solve the • How will you start problem?
+Framework the problem? • Read the problem. • Identify the role you will play in the problem. • Identify clue words to determine what operations need to be performed.
 Read the Problem

-What strategies might you use to solve the problem?
-Brainstorming Strategies for Solving the Problem

-How will you start the problem?